10/31/2024

 Jim Duffy

 Thank you.
 Good afternoon.
-I wanted to ask on upfitting, would the support for dealers in the third quarter, would you characterize channel inventories now at a level that you would consider normal given the demand environment or is there still more work to do there?
-And then secondly on upfitting, sounds as though you're rethinking the offering some.
+I wanted to ask on upfitting, would the support for dealers in the third quarter, would you characterize channel inventories now at a level that you would consider normal given the demand environment, or is there still more work to do there?
+And then secondly on upfitting, it sounds as though you're rethinking the offering some.
 Can you speak to the go-forward vision for positioning the product offering for that business?
 And with that, if there's opportunity for further adjustment to capacity.
 Thanks.

 speaker